-Preliminary Scientific Assessment
+Preliminary Scientific Assessment of Expedition 309

-The primary operational objective of Expedition 309 and upcoming Expedition 312 (November 2005-January 2006) is to drill Hole 1256D as deeply and as cleanly as possible to attain the first continuous sampling of the uppermost ocean crust.
+The primary operational objective of Expedition 309 was to drill Hole 1256D as deeply and as cleanly as possible to attain the first continuous sampling of the uppermost ocean crust.
 Despite >30 y of scientific ocean drilling, this fundamental objective remains an unattained ambition.
 Such a section will provide hitherto unavailable knowledge about the geological, geochemical, and geophysical structure of the oceanic crust and the processes responsible for its accretion and evolution.
 This drilling campaign will confirm the nature of axial low-velocity zones, thought to be high-level magma chambers, as well as establish the relationships between such magma chambers and the overlying dikes and eruptive lavas.
 It will provide critical samples to understand the interactions between axial and ridge flank magmatic, hydrothermal, and tectonic processes and ground-truth regional seismic and magnetic measurements.

 As the critical middle leg of this combined mission, Expedition 309 was highly successful in all respects.
-Hole 1256D has now been deepened to a total depth of 1255 mbsf (1005 msb) and, following a comprehensive program of wireline logging, was exited cleanly.
-Hole 1256D is in good condition, clear of junk and ready for deepening during Expedition 312.
-The bottom of Hole 1256D is now in a region of sheeted intrusives (below 1061 mbsf), having sampled ~754 m of eruptive lavas and a ~57 m thick lithologic transition zone.
+Hole 1256D was deepened to a total depth of 1255 mbsf (1005 msb) and, following a comprehensive program of wireline logging, was exited cleanly.
+Hole 1256D was left in good condition, clear of junk and ready for deepening during Expedition 312.
+At the end of Expedition 309, the bottom of Hole 1256D was in a region of sheeted intrusives (below 1061 mbsf), after sampling ~754 m of eruptive lavas and a ~57 m thick lithologic transition zone.
 Reconsideration of cores recovered during Leg 206 identified two lava subdivisions that appear to have been erupted on the flanks of the ridge axis with a ~100 m thick massive ponded lava overlying ~184 m of lava flows with rare inflation textures that require eruption onto a subhorizontal surface.
 This total thickness of ~284 m of off-axis lavas is very close to our preferred estimate (~300 m; see Table T1) for the lavas that buried the axial magma chamber on the ridge flanks and agrees well with geophysical interpretations (e.g., Hooft et al., 1996; Carbotte et al., 1997a).
-Accounting for this thickness of off-axis lavas and 250 m of sediments, our best estimate of the depth where gabbros occur is between 1275 and 1550 mbsf (Table T1).
-At a total depth of 1255 mbsf, Hole 1256D is nearing a depth where gabbros are predicted to occur if our precruise predictions remain valid.
-Gabbros are certainly within range of drilling during Expedition 312, assuming progress similar to Expedition 309.
-A relatively thick extrusive sequence (~470 m of on-axis lavas; the sheet and massive flows) (Table T4) and thin sheeted intrusive complex with a predicted thickness of between 215 and 490 m (from Expedition 309 drilling combined with the estimated depths to gabbro) is in agreement with theoretical models of the accretion of fast spreading rate ocean crust (Phipps Morgan and Chen, 1993; Wilson, Teagle, Acton et al., 2003).
+Accounting for this thickness of off-axis lavas and 250 m of sediments, our best estimate of the depth where gabbros will occur at the end of Expedition 309 was between 1275 and 1550 mbsf (Table T1).
+At a total depth of 1255 mbsf, Hole 1256D was nearing a depth where gabbros are predicted to occur if our precruise predictions remain valid.
+It was thought that gabbros are certainly within range of drilling during Expedition 312, assuming progress similar to Expedition 309.
+A relatively thick extrusive sequence (~470 m of on-axis lavas; the sheet and massive flows) (Table T2) and thin sheeted intrusive complex with a predicted thickness of between 215 and 490 m (from Expedition 309 drilling combined with the estimated depths to gabbro) is in agreement with theoretical models of the accretion of fast spreading rate ocean crust (Phipps Morgan and Chen, 1993; Wilson, Teagle, Acton, et al., 2003).